 Expectant mothers are encouraged to register through https://militarychildcare.com and place the unborn child on the waitlist.
 Sponsors are subsequently responsible for updating and maintaining their status on MilitaryChildcare.com.
-Militarychildcare.com will require patrons to note the estimated date of birth for the unborn child, patrons will be required to update every 30 days through militarychildcare.com.
+Militarychildcare.com will require patrons to note the estimated date of birth for the unborn child, patrons will be required to update every 30 days through militarychildcare.com to remain active on the waitlist.